-William Bonnet Makes U.S. Debut in LEO at FIAF Tonight
+William Bonnet to Make U.S. Debut in LEO at FIAF, Feb 9

-The French Institute Alliance Française (FIAF), New York's premiere French cultural center, will present the captivating and funny nouveau cirque production Leo at Florence Gould Hall tonight, February 9.
+The French Institute Alliance Française (FIAF), New York's premiere French cultural center, will present the captivating and funny nouveau cirque production Leo at Florence Gould Hall on Saturday, February 9.

 French acrobat William Bonnet makes his U.S. debut in this mind-bending one-man show, created by Tobias Wegner in cooperation with the innovative Circle of Eleven company and directed by Montréal director Daniel Brière.
 After winning multiple awards at the Edinburgh Fringe Festival, Leo has dazzled critics and audiences worldwide with its deft interplay of acrobatic theater and innovative video design.
 Suitable for all ages, this clever, wordless comedy is presented as part of FIAF's Family Saturdays.